view of Florence

 13. Consider the pros and cons of budget airlines

-Budget airlines get a bad rap and some cases, it's warranted (we're looking at you, Spirit).
-But not all budget airlines are created equal.
-Several new ones, like Avelo, Breeze, and PLAY meet our standards for airlines.
+Budget airlines get a bad rap, and in some cases, it's warranted (we're looking at you, Spirit).
+However, not all budget airlines are created equal.
+Several new ones, like Avelo, Breeze, and PLAY, meet our standards for airlines.

 Plus, budget airlines can be the best and most economical way for connecting your long-haul flight to your final destination.
 You may not want to fly a budget airline across the ocean, but when a flight from one end of Europe to the other costs $50, a budget airline flight gets a lot more appealing.